Medical Information on Retinal Detachment

 - Stickler's Syndrome

 In these conditions because children will also be short sighted Retinal Detachment is more common.
-See the VI Scotland medical information document for a discussion of these special conditions.

 The symptoms that a child might complain of depend on: